Primary Navigation Mobile

 Overview

 The Octavia Estate’s 640-litre boot is also bigger than the 605 litres a VW Golf Estate provides.
-The Skoda also out capacities all other rivals, including the also related SEAT Leon Estate – although at 620 litres this gets closer than the Golf.
-Rivals from other manufactures, including the Ford Focus Estate, Vauxhall Astra Sports Tourer, Kia Ceed Sportswagon and Toyota Corolla Touring Sports all fail to crack the 600-litre mark.
-The Peugeot 308 SW just about manages this, but not in every version.
+Indeed, it’s bigger than the boot in every rival including the also-related SEAT Leon Estate, the Ford Focus Estate, Vauxhall Astra Sports Tourer, Kia Ceed Sportswagon and Toyota Corolla Touring Sports – all but the SEAT fail to crack the 600-litre mark.
+The Peugeot 308 SW just about does, but not in every version.

-Similarly, if you’re more focused on carrying capacity than prestige, then the Octavia is a value alternative to premium rivals such as the BMW 3 Series Touring, Mercedes C-Class Estate and Audi A4 Avant.
-Again, the Skoda has greater load capacity than all of them.
-As such, perhaps the greatest rival to the Octavia in most regards is the even larger Skoda Superb Estate.
+Similarly, if you’re more focused on carrying capacity than prestige, the Octavia is a great alternative to bigger premium estates such as the BMW 3 Series Touring, Mercedes C-Class Estate and Audi A4 Avant.
+Again, the Skoda has more load capacity than all of them.
+Indeed, of all estates on the market, only the Mercedes-Benz E-Class and Skoda Superb estates offer significantly more boot space.

 There are three standard trim levels: SE Technology, SE L and Sportline.
-This is a small change versus the pre-facelift model as Sportline reappears and the most basic SE variant disappears, but means more standard equipment.
-All facelifted Octavia Estates come with LED headlights, 13.0-inch infotainment screen, 10.0-inch digital instrument cluster and more powerful wireless phone charging to go with their wireless Android Auto and Apple CarPlay connectivity.
+That’s a slight revision to the pre-facelift line-up – Sportline reappears and the most basic SE variant disappears.
+Standard equipment is upgraded across the board.
+All models now have LED headlights, 13.0-inch infotainment screen, 10.0-inch digital instrument cluster and more powerful wireless phone charging to go with wireless Android Auto and Apple CarPlay connectivity.

-Click through the following pages to read everything you need to know about the Skoda Octavia Estate including its practicality, how much it costs to run, what it’s like to live with – and read our verdict to find out whether we’d recommend buying one.
+Click through the following pages to read everything you need to know about the Skoda Octavia Estate.
+We cover its practicality, how much it costs to run, what it’s like to live with, how it feels to drive.
+They you can read our verdict to find out whether we recommend buying one.